China's Dalian Wanda to close karaoke bars, stores as consumers turn frugal

-HONG KONG (Reuters) - China’s Dalian Wanda Group said it was closing down the country’s largest karaoke chain Superstar, as slowing economic growth and government efforts to discourage lavish spending hit profits in the entertainment sector.
+HONG KONG, Aug 4 (Reuters) - China’s Dalian Wanda Group said it was closing down the country’s largest karaoke chain Superstar, as slowing economic growth and government efforts to discourage lavish spending hit profits in the entertainment sector.

 The group also said it was closing an unspecified number of department stores as a boom in e-commerce drove that business into losses.
 Media reports had said China’s largest property developer was shutting down nearly half of its 90 stores.

-“China’s consumer behavior is undergoing significant changes, inevitably hurting some large-scale retailers,” Qu Dejun, president of Dalian Wanda Commercial Properties Co, a unit of Dalian Wanda Group, said in a statement.
+“China’s consumer behaviour is undergoing significant changes, inevitably hurting some large-scale retailers,” Qu Dejun, president of Dalian Wanda Commercial Properties Co , a unit of Dalian Wanda Group, said in a statement.

 According to Wanda Group’s English website, Superstar had around 90 outlets as of last September and had planned to run 130 outlets by 2015.